jgato/jgato/random_docs/Openshift Operators.md

       node-role.kubernetes.io/worker-rt: ""
 ```

 In this case, the nodes labeled as worker-rt will have MachineConfigurations created for worker and worker-rt.
 And it will be applied only on the nodes with the Role worker-rt.
-Check the section [Machine Configs - Roles and Pools](#Roles-and-pools] to better understand how roles are applied.
+Check the section [Machine Configs - Roles and Pools](#Roles-and-pools) to better understand how roles are applied.

 And now create the Performance Profile for worker-rt: